boyski/pmaudit/README.md

 ### pmash

-Pmash is a C program which operates as a wrapper over the shell.
+A C program which operates as a wrapper over the shell.
 Due to being written in C it's much faster than pmaudit but more limited.
 It derives only per-target prerequisite data.

 #### pmamake

-Pmamake is a tiny shell wrapper which exists to document ways by which either tool can be introduced into a GNU make build.
+A tiny shell wrapper which exists to document ways by which either tool can be introduced into a GNU make build.
 It's intended solely as a demo.

 ## Uses of Build Auditing

-Here are a few examples of where build auditing could be useful.
+A few examples of where build auditing could be useful:

 ### Cleanup